jpbruyere/Crow/README.md

 **CROW** is a pure **C#** widget toolkit originally developed for easy GUI implementation for [OpenTK](http://opentk.github.io/).

-Trying to make it as efficient as possible, it evolved as a full feature toolkit with templates, styles, compositing,  and  bindings.
+Trying to make it as efficient as possible, it evolved as a full feature toolkit with templates, styles, compositing,  and bindings, allowing me to develop new OpenGL apps in a couple of hours.
 Running under Mono, With multi-platform libraries it should run on any target.

-Using Crow is an easy way to get instantly some controls in your your OpenGL application.
-With the binding system, your local variables are bound to the interface in 2 clicks and with the full transparency, your openGL scene will always stay fully visible.
+Using Crow is an easy way to get instantly some controls into your your OpenGL application.
+With the binding system, your local variables are bound to the interface very easily and with the full transparency, your openGL scene will always stay fully visible.

 You can visit the [Wiki](https://github.com/jpbruyere/Crow/wiki) or the [Project Site](https://jpbruyere.github.io/Crow/) for documentation and tutorials. _(in progress)_